deadbok/project_network/recovery/README.md

 # 5 Configuring the virtual machines

-## 5.1 General setup of the Debian servers
+## 5.1 General setup of the Ubuntu Servers

 To login to the server to install the configuration files an SSH connection to the virtual machine has to be established.
 To do this follow these steps: